Ashfaqbs/Janino-Compiler/README.md

 ### Maven Integration

-To integrate Janino into your Maven project, include the following dependency in your `pom.xml`:
+To integrate Janino into our Maven project, include the following dependency in our `pom.xml`:

 ```xml
 <dependency>